Learn

 What is SaaS for SEO?

-It involves shortlisting keywords that matter to your business and finding ways to get into the top 10 results for that keyword.
+The basic process involves shortlisting keywords that matter to your business and finding ways to get into the top 10 results for that keyword.
 For example, if you have a project management tool, your aim should be to claim the 1st SERP for the keyword “best project management tools.”

 While you can pay to appear at the top for this keyword (PPC), these costs are increasing, and solely relying on paid channels can prove detrimental.

 Conversely, SEO provides you results in the long run, even if you stop putting loads of money into it.
+Take Exploding Topics as an example.
+With a solid SEO strategy, the founder grew the website to 637K monthly organic visitors in just four years!

-What Makes SaaS SEO Different?
+What Makes SaaS SEO Different From Traditional SEO

 2. Focus on portraying yourself as an authority leader in the niche.
 Brands like HubSpot and Ahrefs are the go-to companies for educational content in their niches.